MMGameslogo MMGames

 1

-You can see that we get spectacularly different values.
-Note that here we are using the srand function in the main function, but the
+You can see that distinct values are obtained.
+Meanwhile, the srand function is being used in the main function here.

 int GetRandom(int min, int max)